 - a) Financial assets carried at amortized cost: The loss is the difference between the amortized cost of the asset and the present value of the estimated future cash flows, discounted using the instrument's original effective interest rate.
-The carrying amount of the asset is reduced by this amount either directly or indirectly through the use of an allowance account. - b) Available-for-sale financial assets: The impairment loss is the difference between the original cost of the asset and its fair value at the measurement date, less any impairment losses previously recognized in the statement of loss and comprehensive loss.
-This amount represents the cumulative loss in accumulated other comprehensive income that is reclassified to the statement of loss and comprehensive loss. - ii) Financial Liabilities
+The carrying amount of the asset is reduced by this amount either directly or indirectly through the use of an allowance account. - b) Available-for-sale financial assets: The impairment loss is the difference between the original cost of the asset and its fair value at the measurement date, less any impairment losses previously recognized in profit or loss and accumulated other comprehensive income.
+This amount represents the cumulative income that is reclassified to profit or loss. - ii) Financial Liabilities